MicrosoftLearning/dp-420-cosmos-db-dev/instructions/17-denormalize.md

 1. Select **b** on the main menu to update the product category name.
 The following sequence takes place:

-    a.
-Queries the products container for the "Accessories, Tires, and Tubes" category, and counts how many products are in that category.
+    1. Queries the products container for the "Accessories, Tires, and Tubes" category, and counts how many products are in that category.
-    b.
-Updates the category name and replaces the word "and" with an ampersand (&).
+    1. Updates the category name and replaces the word "and" with an ampersand (&).
-    c.
-Change feed picks up that change and, using the code you wrote, updates all the products for that category.
+    1. Change feed picks up that change and, using the code you wrote, updates all the products for that category.
-    d.
-Change feed reverts the name change and changes the category name back, replacing "&" with the original "and."
+    1. Change feed reverts the name change and changes the category name back, replacing "&" with the original "and."
-    e.
-Change feed picks up that change and updates all the products back to the original product category name.
+    1. Change feed picks up that change and updates all the products back to the original product category name.

 1. Select **b** on the main menu and follow the prompts until change feed runs a second time, and then hold.
 The results will look like the following: